monacodelisa/Cute-Puppies-Company-Landing-Page/README.md

 <h1>Company Home Page with Flexbox</h1>
-<p> I did this project as part of the CodeCademy Frontend Engeneer Path,
+<p> I did this project as part of the CodeCademy Frontend Engeneer Path,<br>
   there was a lot of freedom, so I did many extra things that were not required, but I was just coding for fun - Jan 30, 2022</p>